nguyenthanhvu240/Integration-Dejavu-Engine/README.md

 # Integration
 On the Dejavu Engine server, replace the add-server-decoys.php file with the file that integrates decoys MS17-010, SAMBA CVE-2017-7494, WSO2 CVE-2022-29464 on this project.
 # Tips
 Decoys are deployed using Docker containers.
-You can integrate additional decoys as needed, as long as that image had CVEs.
+You can integrate additional decoys as needed, as long as that image had vulnerables.
 # Authors
 Thank you [Bhadresh Patel](https://x.com/bhdresh) and [Harish Ramadoss](https://x.com/hramados) for creating this amazing project.